Things to do in Denia Spain

 Visit El Castillo de Denia

-The top thing on your list when in Denia has to be a visit to the castle.
+The top place on your list of things to do in Denia has to be a visit to the castle, one of the main Denia attractions.
 The castle can be seen from most places in the city and is the top tourist attraction in Denia.

 This scenic castle is set up on a hill and overlooks the port, town centre, and surrounding hills with some amazing views that are worth the visit!
-The castle was built in the 11th and 12th centuries and as well as exploring the fortress and admiring the views, there are plenty of historical artefacts on display in the Archaeological museum.
+The castle was built in the 11th and 12th centuries and as well as exploring the fortress and admiring the views, there are plenty of historical artefacts and remains on display in the Archaeological museum from the Iberian, Roman, Muslim and Christian civilizations.

 You can walk up to the castle from the town, passing through a tunnel that was built as a bomb shelter during the Spanish Civil War.